Photo Credit: Rural Life Museum & Gardens (Baton Rouge, LA)

 National Eagle Center (Wabasha, MN)

-Learn about eagles and the Mississippi River through two floors of interactive exhibits.
-Get up close and personal with our national symbol.
-The Eagle Center brings you within feet of bald and golden eagles.
+Learn about eagles and the Mississippi River through live eagles, daily programs, two floors of interactive exhibits, and exciting wild eagle viewing.
+Get up close and personal with our national symbol as the National Eagle Center brings you within feet of bald and golden eagles.

 Genoa National Fish Hatchery (Genoa, WI)

 The Interpretive Center has exhibits on the Battle of Bad Axe that marked the end of the war between settlers and the Sauk and Fox tribes.
 The hatchery provides 35 aquatic species for stocking nationwide.